 Peninsula Daily News has this story: PORT ANGELES — Two bidders hoping to house the National Oceanic and Atmospheric Administration’s Pacific Fleet filed protests by Friday’s deadline against the decision to relocate the ships to Oregon, in actions that — should they result in reopening the bidding process — could benefit Port Angeles.
 The protests […]

 Marta Murvosh has the story in the Skagit Valley Herald: ANACORTES — A Bellingham-based environmental group and the Port of Anacortes are working to settle a lawsuit the nonprofit filed last month over alleged violations of the federal Clean Water Act by the port.
-RE Sources for Sustainable Communities, which filed the lawsuit, said that […]
+RE Sources for Sustainable Communities, seek which filed the lawsuit, decease […]

 Rob Ollikainen has the story in the Peninsula Daily News: PORT ANGELES — In a special meeting on Monday that could jump-start the cleanup of the 75-acre former mill site on Port Angeles Harbor, the Port Angeles Harbor-Works Development Authority will consider a “due diligence” agreement with Rayonier Inc. Details of the agreement with Rayonier […]